Grilled Chicken Breasts

 2Rinse the chicken breasts under cold running water and then blot dry with paper towels.

-3If you have a chicken breast that is really thick on one end, pound it down with a mallet or pot until you get a more uniform thickness for the whole breast.
+3If you have a chicken breast that is really thick on one end, pound it down with a mallet or heavy pan until you get a uniform thickness for the whole breast.
 This will allow the chicken to cook more evenly.

 4Rub the chicken breasts with a little olive oil.